matt-d-webb/javascript-quiz-using-json/README.md

 Each question can be assign a score against each option, this allows for a range of score for each question.

-### ALPA (v0.2.0)
+### ALPHA (v0.2.0)

-This project is currently in ALPA and activity being worked on.
+This project is currently in ALPHA and activity being worked on.
 Contributions are welcome!

 #### EXAMPLE USE: